-Installation & IDE Support
+Installation & IDE Setup

 The standard method of installing Mill is to install a ./mill